Benmessaoudhamza/algeria-tourism-spending/README.md

-# algeria-tourism-spending
-Dataset for tourism government spending in Algeria, 1999 - 2023 This repository contains the dataset and supporting materials used in the research paper " Assessing the Effectiveness of Public Expenditures in Enhancing Tourism Performance "
 # Overview
-This repository provides the data used to examine the relationship between public spending and inbound tourism performance in Algeria.
+This repository contains the dataset and supporting materials used in paper " Assessing the Effectiveness of Public Expenditures in Enhancing Tourism Performance ".
+The data has been used to examine the relationship between public spending and inbound tourism performance in Algeria.
 It is intended to support transparency, replication, and future research.
 # Main variables
 Annual budgets by ministry ( tourism , Tourism & Handicrafts , environnement , transport , public works )